Diplomatic missions

 Specifics of the local legislation:

 Cuba is actively fighting against child sex tourism.
-A significant number of tourists have been convicted of having sex with minors, with sentences for such offences ranging from 7 to 25 years imprisonment.
-Crimes such as drug trafficking, armed assault, rape, facilitating illegal immigration, forging bank cards and withdrawing money with them are also punished with long sentences.
+A significant number of tourists have been convicted of sex with minors, with sentences for such offences ranging from 7 to 25 years imprisonment.

-The permissible blood alcohol content for driving in Cuba is 0.04%.
-Drunk driving is punishable.
-Court proceedings and police investigations are slow and lengthy procedures and can take years.
+Court procedures and police investigations are slow and lengthy procedures and can take years.
 Conditions in Cuban prisons are harsh.

-Visitors to Cuba should avoid military zones and any other heavily guarded sites that are not always signposted.
 It is forbidden to take photographs of military and police facilities and their personnel, ports, railways and airports.

 Customs requirements:

-They can also apply high customs tariffs for passengers whose luggage exceeds 30 kg.
+Customs authorities can confiscate anything they deem not to be for personal use on a tourist trip.They can also apply high customs tariffs for travellers whose luggage exceeds 30 kg.
 Currently, local authorities allow the import of medicines in reasonable quantities without imposing customs tariffs.

 Up to 50 cigars can be exported from Cuba without a document of origin.
-In the case of larger quantities, they must be declared to the competent customs authorities by presenting a certificate of origin, otherwise the case may be detained and the cigars confiscated.
+In the case of larger quantities, they must be declared to the competent customs authorities by presenting a certificate of origin, otherwise the suitcase may be detained and the cigars confiscated.

 Road traffic:

 City buses are extremely irregular, outdated and usually overloaded.
 Travel agencies usually provide good bus services between airports, hotels and resorts.
-The buses used for day tours organized by the hotels are also in good condition.
+The buses used for day tours organised by the hotels are also in good condition.

 Practical advice: